-- For individual vials of beads, sonicate each antibodybead vial for 30 seconds; vortex for 1 minute. - Follow the protocol to prepare each antibody bead vial and add antibody beads to the Mixing Bottle and bring final volume to 3.0 mL with Bead Diluent. - Vortex the mixed beads well.

-- The antibody-immobilized beads are light-sensitive and must be protected from light at all times. - Cover the assay plate containing beads with an opaque plate lid or aluminum foil during all incubation steps. - Any unused mixed antibody-immobilized beads may be stored in the Mixing Bottle at 2-8 °C for up to one month.
+- For individual vials of beads, sonicate each antibodybead vial in an ultrasonic waterbath for 30 seconds; vortex for 1 minute. - Follow the protocol to prepare each antibody bead vial and add antibody beads to the mixing bottle and bring final volume to 3.0 mL with bead diluent. - Vortex the mixed beads well. - The antibody-immobilized beads are light-sensitive and must be protected from light at all times. - Cover the assay plate containing beads with an opaque plate lid or aluminum foil during all incubation steps. - Any unused mixed antibody-immobilized beads may be stored in the mixing bottle at 2-8 °C for up to one month.